jlbradley1844/jlbradley1844.github.io/_drafts/royce-religious.md

 (1855-1916); the last post covered [some idealistic works](royce-idealism); this will cover his more explicitly religous works.
-The final post will be a slight departure, and cover applied philosophy on some of the problems of his day.
+The final post will be a slight departure, and cover applied philosophy on ethics and some of the problems of his day.

 One reason for my interest in Royce, besides the fact that he is overlooked, is the fact that he is an idealist.
 Though I can't say I'm